No-quenching baseline for energy loss signals in oxygen-oxygen collisions: Jet-triggered hadron nuclear modification factor

 The factorization and renormalization scales are not physical and the dependence of the cross section on them is the consequence of the truncated perturbative series.
 Therefore, varying $\mu_{R,F}$ is commonly used to estimate the uncertainties due to missing higher-order terms\footnote{Note that scale variations do not have a probabilistic interpretation of uncertainties.
 Instead, Bayesian models can be used to estimate the confidence intervals of missing higher-order terms~\cite{Duhr:2021mfd}.}.
 We choose them to be equal to the sum of outgoing parton transverse momenta $\mu_{R,F} = \frac{1}{2} \sum_i p_{T,i}$ and follow a 9-point variation technique to estimate the scale uncertainties by varying each of them by a factor of two up and down.
 In particular, we vary the scales correlatedly for all cross sections in $I_{\mathrm{AA}}$. \Cref{fig:scale_unc} shows the scale uncertainties of the away-side $I_{\rm OO}$ for LHC kinematics\footnote{In this plot the central value of nNNPDF3.0 corresponds to the $0^\mathrm{th}$ member of the nPDF set which is the average over all replicas.}.
 They are around a few percent across all $p_T$, smaller than most nPDF uncertainty.
 In the low momentum region, nPDF and scale uncertainties are similar.
 Near-side hadrons, lower center-of-mass energies, and different $p_{T,\min}^j$ trigger cuts (not shown) have similar scale uncertainties.

 The trigger jet cross section is infrared and collinear safe (IRC), and robust with respect to the hadronization model.
 However, the distribution of charged hadrons can be sensitive to the details of the partonic shower and the non-perturbative hadronization effects.
-Here, we estimate the shower and hadronization uncertainties by comparing computations with two LO event generators: \texttt{Pythia8.312} and \texttt{Herwig7.3.0}, which use different shower and hadronization models.
+Since these are modeled phenomenologically, instead of a systematic uncertainty study, we estimate shower and hadronization dependence by comparing computations with two LO event generators: \texttt{Pythia8.312} and \texttt{Herwig7.3.0}, which use different shower and hadronization models.
 The left panel of \cref{fig:hadron_unc} shows $Y_{\rm OO}$ computed for partons, charged and all hadrons.
 Trigger jets were reconstructed on all hadrons or partons.
 The parton number is not an IRC-safe quantity.
 Partons fragment into lower momentum hadrons; therefore, partonic $Y_{\rm OO}$ is shifted to larger momentum compared with hadrons.
 The all-hadron $Y_{\rm OO}$ differs between Pythia and Herwig, roughly by a constant factor.
 Compared with the spectra including only charged hadrons, the all-hadron spectra are larger by a factor of $1.2$ - $1.3$.
 The trends are similar for away- and near-side particles (not shown).

 Finally, the right panel of \cref{fig:hadron_unc} shows $I_{\rm OO}$ with drastically reduced hadronization differences.
 We observed that there is no difference between charged and all-hadron $I_{\rm OO}$.
 However, there is a systematic difference between Pythia and Herwig results, the latter being up to $5\%$ suppressed.
 In the low momentum region, the difference is similar in size to that of nPDF uncertainties.
 We note the positive slope in this region for $I_{\rm OO}$ in LO computations, which is absent in NLO computations, indicating that further studies of shower and hadronization uncertainties might be needed.
-Hadronization uncertainties can be reduced by measuring recoiling jets instead of hadrons, i.e., dijets~\cite{ATLAS:2023zfx,ALICE:2023plt,ATLAS:2024jtu,Li:2024uzk}.
+Sensitivity to hadronization and shower models can be reduced by measuring recoiling jets instead of hadrons, i.e., dijets~\cite{ATLAS:2023zfx,ALICE:2023plt,ATLAS:2024jtu,Li:2024uzk}.